 “They usually hang around the mall and temples convincing tourists to grab a cheap or free cab or tuk-tuk, as long as you stop at the gem stores.”

 “Avoid being convinced by “well-meaning” Thai people, especially in touristy areas.
 This man seemed so honest, but something just didn’t sit right in my stomach.
 Go and check the mall or temple first—if it’s shut, you can always leave afterward, rather than before.”[/box]

 4. The “Local Price” Onward Travel Scam

-“After getting looped into the tuk-tuk scam and taking a ride through a tailor and gem shop, our tuk-tuk driver's friend came over for a chat.
+“After the tuk-tuk scam looped us in, and taking a ride through a tailor and gem shop, our tuk-tuk driver’s friend came over for a chat.
 He asked us about our travels and made it seem like we were crazy for not having anything booked beyond our time in Bangkok.
 We were missing out on the best deals, he told us.

 Luckily he knew a local travel agency that could book us all our flights and hotels for the next month—and not at tourist prices, but local prices!